 Join us at the POS Research Conference as we share and advance qualitative and quantitative research in the field.
 This biennial gathering of top scholars features developmental research sessions geared toward building the next generation of POS research.

-The POS Research Conference is immediately preceding The Fourth World Congress on Positive Psychology presented by IPPA, June 25-28, 2015.
+The 2015 POS Research Conference begins at 4PM on June 23rd, and ends after dinner on the evening of June 24th.
+This is immediately preceding The Fourth World Congress on Positive Psychology presented by IPPA, June 25-28, 2015.

 Celebrating excellence in research